Potential Treatment for Osteoarthritis Enters New Phase of Clinical Trials

 There are risks to using allogeneic stem cells over autologous stem cells; they can cause the body to invoke an immune response known as the host-versus-graft effect to kill the transplanted cells.

 “The process takes less than one hour.
-Once deployed, the stem cells repair and regrow damaged cartilage tissue,” Singer said.
+Once deployed, the cells repair and regrow damaged cartilage tissue,” Singer said.

 Regenerated cartilage helps to cushion the joint once again, leaving osteoarthritis patients with reduced pain and increased mobility.

 “Most patients see improvements after just one treatment, but see greater improvements in mobility and pain levels with additional treatments,” Singer said.